First Blog about My First Blog — on display

 | Respects vertical margin | No | Yes | Yes |

 Flexbox and grid are incredible.
-But they don't replace the need to understand what you're working with at the element level.
-A lot of CSS frustration I've seen comes from fighting default behavior instead of understanding it.
+But they don't replace understanding what you're working with at the element level.
+A lot of CSS frustration comes from fighting default behavior instead of knowing it.

 If you're just starting out, sit with this one until it clicks.
-If you've been doing this for a while — hey, it never hurts to revisit the basics.
-I'm clearly still doing it, and I'm having a great time.
+If you've been doing this a while — it never hurts to revisit.
+Clearly I'm still doing it, eight years later.